Neural Minimum Weight Perfect Matching for Quantum Error Codes: Method

 \subsubsection{Local Processing: GNN Block}

 The first stage of our neural backbone processes the local topology of the syndrome graph using a GNN.
-We employ a stack of $L_{layers}$ identical layers based on Graph Transformer operator \cite{shi2021maskedlabelpredictionunified}.
+We employ a stack of $L_{layers}$ identical layers based on Graph Transformer operator \cite{ijcai2021p214}.
 We adopt a Pre-Layer Normalization architecture, which has been shown to improve training stability in Transformers \cite{xiong2020layer}.
 Let $\mathbf{h}_i^{(l)} \in \mathbb{R}^{d_{hidden}}$ denote the feature vector of node $i$ at layer $l$.
 The processing flow for a single layer consists of a Multi-Head Self-Attention (MHSA) mechanism followed by a Feed-Forward Network (FFN).
 First, the inputs are normalized and processed by the Graph Transformer operator.
 To maintain the feature dimension $d_{hidden}$ across layers, we utilize an ensemble of $K$ attention heads and average their outputs.
 We denote the neighborhood of node $i$ as $\mathcal{N}(i)$.
-The normalized features are given by:
+The normalized features are given by $\hat{\mathbf{h}}_i = \text{LayerNorm}(\mathbf{h}_i^{(l)})$.
+For each head $k \in \{1, \dots, K\}$, we first compute the attention coefficients $\alpha_{ij}^{(k)}$ via scaled dot-product attention.
+We then aggregate the neighborhood information by averaging the weighted messages from all $K$ heads to produce a unified context vector: